Overview

 You can associate tools with any task or template.
 Associating tools does not automatically check them out for use.
 You will need to manually check out tools when you are ready to use them.

-Adding a Tool to a WO without a Template
+Adding a Tool to an Open Task

-Select your desired tool and select “Add Tool”.
+Select your desired tool and select “Add Tool.”

 Use the Check In/Out Feature

 Limble keeps a log of when a tool is checked in or out, who is using the tool, and what the tool is needed for.
-This allows you to keep track of your tools and can also be useful to justify spending when budgeting season comes around.

 Checking In/Out a Tool in a Task